-When planning a new construction natatorium, Gutter Evacuators are often an ideal solution.
-There is no better place to capture chloramines than right at the surface of the water where they are formed.
-Typically, an owner, architect, or engineer will reach out to us during the “Dream Stage” with very real concerns about Indoor Air Quality.
-Gutter Evacuators must be specified in the initial design of a new pool, as they are part of the Paddock Gutter System.
-Our Gutter Evacuator prevents air quality problems before they ever start; it has no equivalent.
+When building new, the Gutter Evacuator is the ideal solution.
+There is no better place to capture chloramines than right at the surface of the water where chloramines are formed, and that’s exactly what the Gutter Evacuator does.
+This option must be specified in the initial design of a new pool, as it is a part of the Paddock Gutter System.
+It prevents air quality problems before they ever start, and it has no equivalent.

-Contact us today to learn more about how Evacuator can provide your new pool with FreshAIR.
+Contact us today to get the Evacuator on your new pool.